Spu7Nix/SPWN-language/README.md

 VSCode should automatically change the language syntax to SPWN, but if it dosent, navigate to the bottom right of the screen and click on `select language mode`, then select SPWN.

 ###### Sublime Text
+Open Sublime Text and open the Command Palette... by selecting Command Palette from the Tools pull-down menu.
+In the menu that opens type install which will result in the Install Package Control option being presented.
+Hit Enter or left click the entry to install Package Control.
+Open the Command Palette again, and type 'install'.
+When `Package Control: Install Package` is highlighted press 'Enter' then type 'SPWN Language' and press 'Enter' when `SPWN Language` is highlighted.

 ###### Vim
 Go to [spwn().vim!](https://gitlab.com/verticallity/spwn-viml) and follow to instructions on that page.